tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 <details><summary>Ubuntu on Windows</summary>
 <p>

-  * If the Ubuntu app is not installed, then follow [these instructions](https://github.com/cbirdlab/wlsUBUNTU_settings/blob/master/README.md)
+  * If the Windows Terminal or Ubuntu app are not installed, then follow [these instructions](https://github.com/cbirdlab/wlsUBUNTU_settings/blob/master/README.md)

-  * Log into your Ubuntu terminal.  _We will not use `gitbash` unless you can't get Ubuntu running._ After logging in, You are in your home directory.
+  * Open an Ubuntu window in Windows Terminal.  _We will not use `gitbash` unless you can't get Ubuntu running._ After logging in, You are in your home directory.

   * It's always a good idea to keep your apps in `Ubuntu` up to date. _The first time you do this, it could take a long time to finish.
 After that, if you do this when you log in, it should go quickly._
     ```bash